This article is intended to provide basic requirements for maintaining Bolivian Short-tailed Boa Husbandry in captivity.

 |Both||Bins typically 30x20x16.5cm (12″8″6.5″)||–||–|

-As mentioned earlier, Bolivians tend to be more forgiving than other Boas, especially when it comes to temperature.
-Adult Bolivians can tolerate much colder temperatures than other boas.
+Adult Bolivians tend to be more forgiving than other Boas, especially when it comes to temperature.
+Adult Bolivians can tolerate much colder temperatures in the winter months than other boas.
 This is especially important when it comes to times such as breeding trials, when keepers tend to cool their animals to induce them to breed.

 I prefer to cool all our animals, regardless of their age and size.
 We choose this because, in the wild animals are subjected to the same temperature regimes regardless of their age.
 In some cases, one could argue that adult boas are purely terrestrial in nature and therefore may be subjected to different temperatures than that of neonate or younger animals that may be semi-arboreal (this is often the case for younger boa species, which attempt to achieve greater security by being elevated off the ground).
 However, we believe there is more benefit to all animals experiencing the same temperature changes throughout their lives.